kaechele/rb5009-unbrick/README.md

 ### Recovery

-1. From within the extracted folder of this repository run the `mvebu64boot` command (provided in this repository as a static x86_64 binary) to boot the RB5009 from UART recovery mode using `rescue-loader.bin`:
+1. From within the extracted folder of this repository run the `mvebu64boot` command to boot the RB5009 from UART recovery mode using `rescue-loader.bin`.
+   A static x86_64 (`mvebu64boot`) and aarch64 (`mvebu64boot.aarch64`) binary is
+   provided in the repository for your convenience.

    ```
    ./mvebu64boot -t -b rescue-loader.bin /dev/ttyACM0